 Ann Cammett, Professor, received her J.D. from CUNY School of Law and her LL.M. in Advocacy, with distinction, from the Georgetown University Law Center.
-At CUNY Professor Cammett teaches the third-year Family Law Concentration, New York Domestic Relations Law, and first-year Lawyering Seminar.
+At CUNY Professor Cammett directs the Family Law Practice Clinic, and teaches New York Domestic Relations Law, First-Year Lawyering Seminar, and Poverty Law & Social Change.

-Professor Cammett's scholarship explores intersectional legal issues of race, gender, poverty, mass criminalization and the family and she is a recognized expert on the policy implications of incarcerated parents with child support arrears and other collateral consequences of criminal convictions.
+Professor Cammett’s scholarship explores intersectional legal issues of race, gender, poverty, mass criminalization and the family.
+She is a recognized expert on the policy implications of incarcerated parents with child support arrears and other collateral consequences of criminal convictions.
 Her work in this area has been cited in two amicus briefs to the U.S. Supreme Court in the case of Turner v.
 Rogers, and excerpted for family law casebooks and other treatises.

 Professor Cammett was awarded a Skadden Fellowship at the New York Legal Aid Society in 2000, where she represented formerly incarcerated women facing civil sanctions arising from criminal convictions.
 From 2004 to 2006 she served as the Reentry Policy Analyst for the New Jersey Institute for Social Justice, working to develop programs and advocacy materials to improve prisoner reentry outcomes.
 In 2006 she took a position as the Clinical Teaching Fellow in the Georgetown University Law Center’s Domestic Violence Clinic, supervising third-year law students in D.C.
 Superior Court, while also serving as a Women’s Law and Public Policy Fellow.

 Prior to joining CUNY, Professor Cammett was Associate Professor of Law at the William S. Boyd School of Law at the University of Nevada Las Vegas, where she was named Law Professor of the Year in 2011.
-At UNLV she taught Civil Procedure and founded and co-directed the Family Justice Clinic, an innovative family law program with a particular focus on serving prisoners, their families, and other community members affected by the child welfare system and other forms of state intervention.
+At UNLV she taught Civil Procedure and founded the Family Justice Clinic, an innovative family law program with a particular focus on serving prisoners, their families, and other community members affected by the child welfare system and other forms of state intervention.